barvch/generador-de-sandbox/README.md

-# generador-de-sandbox
+# Sandbox Generator

-## Description
+## Description of the tool

-This tool is a sandox generator for Hyper-V that allows you to create, configure and replicate a wide range of VMs in an unattended manner.
+* This tool is a sandox generator for Hyper-V that allows you to create, configure and replicate a wide range of VMs in an unattended manner.
 The goal behind this project is to automate the process of creating and configuring both virtual machines and services using an input file that provides data for each VM indicated indicated within it.
 This way, mouting an infraestructure to create test enviroments for malware analisys or any other task, becomes really easy.

+## The input file

+This tool works from an input file in JSON format, which contains the following data:

+* **Root** - This is the root folder of the project.
+This is the place in the system where all the files of the virtual machines will reside.
+* **VMs** - This is the list of VMs that will be created.

-### Supported OS
+### OS Pool

- The list of current supported OS by the tool is the next one:
+This is the list of current OS supported by the tool:

 * Windows 10
 * Windows Server 2019